rackerlabs/support-how-to/content/how-to/managed-operations/introduction-to-mongodb/index.md

 ### Terminology and concepts

-Many concepts in MongoDB have close analogs to concepts in relational databases such as Oracle Database.
-The following table compares the basic concepts in these systems:
+Many concepts in MongoDB have close analogies to concepts in relational databases such as Oracle Database&reg;.
+The following table compares the basic concepts.

 | MongoDB                        | Oracle Database |
 | ------------------------------ | --------------- |